ZeroGravityAntFarm/ZeroGravity-Master-Server/README.md

 # ZeroGravity-Master-Server
 A lightweight Eldewrito Master Server and Banlist API implemented in python.
 Example banlist file provided.
+Supports all versions of ElDewrito.

 ## Usage: